-- A. Campaign signs may not be posted prior to the Election Board's announcement of an Election. - B. All campaign signs must be removed no later than five (5) business days after Election Day. - C. Signs that are not removed within five (5) business days will be removed and disposed of by the Tribe, and the cost will be assessed to the Candidate.
+- A. Campaign signs may be not be posted no sooner than prior to the Election Board's announcement of an Election. - B. All campaign signs must be removed no later than five (5) business days after Election Day. - C. Signs that are not removed within five (5) business days will be removed and disposed of by the Tribe, and the cost will be assessed to the Candidate.